thermalogic/RustSEUIF97/README_Python.md

 * Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

 * Recurrence Method for Multi-Polynomial Evaluation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
 The remaining values are derived via multiplication or division by the base.
-This approach eliminates redundant calculations and significantly improves performance.
+This approach eliminates redundant calculations and significantly boosts performance.

 ## API Reference

 The two types of API are provided in the package.

  1. Universal Functions (with o_id parameter)
      - These functions accept an input property pair plus a property ID([o_id](#properties)) to calculate the desired output property.
-For example: `pt(p,t,o_id)`, where `o_id` is the property ID of the calculated property.
+For example: `pt(p,t,o_id)`, where `o_id` specifies the output property.

- 2. Convenience Functions (Direct Output)
+ 2. Direct Property Functions
     -  These functions directly calculate a specific property `(p,t,h,s,v,x)` without requiring the property ID parameter.
-For example: `pt2h(p,t)`
+For example: `pt2h(p,t)`.

 ### Universal Functions (with o_id parameter)